 I am not really a ‘sunny climes’ person (my genetic make up does not allow it) so any of the usual tropical/hot locations are out of the question.
 I have been fascinated by locations at the other end of the weather scale ever since watching David Attenborough’s ‘Life in the Freezer’ and reading the accompanying book back in the 90s, and while I accept that the Arctic/Antarctic may be slightly too hostile an environment to bring up a family, somewhere slightly less extreme such as Scandinavia would probably be my choice.
 That said, I love where I live now, so I probably wouldn’t take up the option anyway, but maybe I’ll retire to Norway one day.

 What do you enjoy doing in your spare time?

 I don’t seem to have a great deal of spare time at the moment, as what I do have is often filled with taxiing the kids to various football/netball/gymnastics/dancing activities and taking our springer spaniel Poppy on long walks – she has an awful lot of energy to burn!

 I am something of a film buff and try to get to the cinema whenever I can.
 I like to go and watch live music (most recently the Liam Gallagher gig at Knebworth), stand-up comedy and sport (I am a regular at Anfield, but also enjoy taking in non-league games at my local club), and I play 5-a-side football and the occasional round of golf.
 I also take a keen interest in education, which led me to become a member of the trust of a local high school academy.

-To speak to David Morgan or any member of our corporate or employment law teams, please phone our Stoke-on-Trent solicitors on 01782 205000, our Altrincham solicitors on 0161 929 8446 or our Birmingham solicitors on 0121 526 3025.
-Alternatively, you can email firstname.lastname@example.org.
+To speak to David Morgan or any member of our corporate or employment law teams, please phone our Stoke-on-Trent solicitors on 01782 205000 or our Altrincham solicitors on 0161 929 8446.
+Alternatively, you can email email@example.com.